desmos-labs/introduction/readme.md

 ### Fundraisers

-60% of the initial supply will be distributed through three rounds of private fundraisers (through simple agreement for future tokens, “SAFT”) before mainnet launch.
+60% of the initial supply will be distributed through three rounds of fundraisers (through simple agreement for future tokens, “SAFT”) before mainnet launch.
+Each of these rounds may consist of sub-rounds.

+The design philosophy of the early fundraisers is to ensure there is a beautiful balance of decentralization, network security, fair participation and sustainability.
+As such, the target SAFT buyers in early stage are the individual validators, developers, community builders and investors in blockchain/crypto space that are also interested to contribute to Desmos project like founding members.

 #### First round (20%):

-We target to raise USD 1 million at USD 5 million valuation cap.
+For the first round, we target to raise USD 1 million at USD 5 million valuation cap.
 This round is strictly invited-only.
-The target SAFT buyers are the experienced and engaged validators and investors on Cosmos ecosystem chains.
+Each independent individual can purchase up to [1 million Desmos (USD 50,000)].

 #### Second round (20%):